 Combining a technical background with quantitative business training, Jesper offers expertise in entrepreneurial technology, including data mining, social network analysis, and consumer web services.
 A 2008 graduate of the University of Chicago Booth School of Business, he completed concentrations in entrepreneurship, finance, and econometrics.
 He currently works with Open Data Group, providing management-consulting data analysis services to Fortune 500 companies; he also provides independent entrepreneurial consulting services for startups.
 Previously, Jesper served as a summer associate with O’Reilly AlphaTech Ventures in 2007.
 He is also the co-founder of the Chicago Ignite lecture series and has written about business strategy for the O’Reilly Radar blog and industry analysis reports.

-Prior to graduate school, Jesper served as the Lead Architect for Visible Path, a Kleiner-Perkins backed...
+Prior to graduate school, Jesper served as the Lead Architect for Visible Path, a Kleiner-Perkins backed social...
 Read More.

 David is part of the founding team at Dachis Corporation, an Austin based start-up delivering social business design services.
 He is both an active practitioner and thinker in the worlds of digital marketing, experience design, and the social web.
 Author of the popular Logic + Emotion blog, he has been invited to speak at events hosted by organizations such as Google, Microsoft, O’Reilly and Ad Age.